cloudcompassconsulting/Hybrid-Cloud-Setup-main/README.md

 - The Google Cloud VPS serves as a gateway, using WireGuard to establish a secure VPN connection to the local network where    Kubernetes is deployed.
 - WireGuard forwards requests from the internet to the local Kubernetes cluster.
 3. Proxmox and Kubernetes Cluster
-- Proxmox is used on a local mini PC to virtualize multiple nodes, forming the Kubernetes cluster.
+- Proxmox is used on a local mini PC to virtualize multiple virtual machines, forming the Kubernetes cluster.
 - Kubernetes (via K3s) orchestrates containerized services, including the frontend, backend, and MySQL database, distributed across virtual nodes.
 4. Kubernetes Services